Frequently Asked Questions

 On average, Bois d’Arc Lake will be 22 feet deep with a max depth of 70 feet.

-What public recreational amenities does NTMWD plan to build around Bois d'Arc Lake?
+What public recreational amenities has NTMWD built around Bois d'Arc Lake?

-NTMWD will build three public boat ramps as well as picnic areas and restrooms.
-One boat ramp will be located near FM 897 on the south shore of the lake.
-Another will be located on the lake’s north shore where it intersects with FM 1396 and the other on the south shore of FM 1396 where the road and the lake intersect.
+NTMWD built three public access areas with boat ramps, picnic areas and restrooms.
+One access point with boat ramps is located near FM 897 on the south shore of the lake.
+Two others are located on the lake’s north shore where it intersects with FM 1396 and the other on the south shore of FM 1396 where the road and the lake intersect.

-Will Bois d'Arc Lake be stocked with fish and, if so, what kind?
+Has Bois d'Arc Lake been stocked with fish and, if so, what kind?

 Property Owners and Land Acquisition

 Most public works projects require the purchase of private land.
-About 86 percent of the land needed for the project has already been purchased from willing sellers.
-NTMWD strives to work cooperatively with property owners and compensate them fairly based on market values when purchasing property or an easement.
-If relocation is necessary, tenants are entitled to relocation assistance.
-If an agreement is reached on an easement, NTMWD will send the property owner a check within 10 days of getting the easement approved.
-If an agreement is reached on a purchase, the title company will provide the check at closing.
+All (100%) of the land needed for the project was purchased from willing sellers.
+NTMWD strove to work cooperatively with property owners and compensate them fairly based on market values when purchasing properties or an easements.

 What is the difference between acquiring a property and purchasing an easement?